Digital Cultures - Digital Diversity

 This site is dedicated to the analysis of digital cultures, or cybercultures -- the social relationships that occur in the realm of new media like the Internet, video games, smartphones and other high tech tools.

 Few doubt that new digital media, linked together as features of Web 2.0, are rapidly changing many aspects of the political, social, economic and cultural lives of millions of people around the world.
 But what those changes are and what their long-term impact will be are open questions.

-Digital culture studies asks how new technologies reflect the wider social world offline, how they create new "wired" cultural interactions, and how those new interactions in turn reshape the real (non-virtual) world.
+Digital culture studies asks how new technologies reflect the wider social world offline, how they create new cultural interactions, and how those new interactions in turn reshape the real (non-virtual) world.
 Part of that work is showing that the distinction between life online and life offline, or virtual and real life is a false dichotomy; the two are now deeply intertwined for well over 1 billion people on the planet.

 This site is especially interested in issues of digital diversity.
 Digital diversity is at once a fact and an unrealized promise.
 The Internet is a vast web of words, images and sounds made by millions of people all around the globe that certainly reflects a diverse range of cultures and ideas.